r3a1d3a1/stretchly/README.md

 ### Custom installer

 You can create a custom installer by running `npm run pack` or `npm run dist` after `npm install --no-save`.
+To create an installer for Windows w/o bothering with other versions, change line 15 of package.json to `"dist-all": "electron-builder build -w --x64"`
+Otherwise lotsa stuff for linux and 32 bit architecture would need to be downloaded and built which takes a ton of time.

 ## Default behavior